lsds/KungFu/docs/index.rst

 ===========

-KungFu has the high-level optimizer APIs that allows you transparently scale out training with minimal efforts.
-It also has the low-level APIs that allows an easy implementation of new distributed training strategies.
+KungFu has the high-level optimizer APIs that allows you to transparently scale out training.
+It also has a low-level API that allows an easy implementation of distributed training strategies.
 The following is the public API we released by far.

 Distributed optimizers